Jim Jumper massacre

-The Jim Jumper massacre, or Bluefields massacre, was an incident in 1889 at a Seminole Indian camp northeast of Lake Okeechobee, in St. Lucie County, Florida, United States, in which Jim Jumper, a biracial Seminole, killed several Seminoles, and was then killed by another Seminole.
+The Jim Jumper massacre, or Bluefields massacre, was an incident in early 1889 at a Seminole Indian camp northeast of Lake Okeechobee, in St. Lucie County, Florida, United States.
+Jim Jumper, a biracial Seminole, killed several Seminoles, and was then killed by another Seminole.

 Background

 Jumper was the son of an African woman named Nagey Nancy, who had been one of only three African slaves retained by the remnant of the Seminoles left in Florida after the Third Seminole War.
 The three women had been purchased by Seminoles when they were children.
 Inheritance in the Seminoles was matrilineal, with a woman's children belonging to her clan.
 Normally, children with a Seminole father and a black mother would not have belonged to any clan, a distinct disadvantage in Seminole society.
 The last three African women among the Seminoles were adopted into the clan system.
 Nagey Nancy was owned by the Snake clan, and her two children by Seminole fathers, Jim Jumper and Nancy, were designated as belonging to the Little Black Snake Clan.

 The Snake clan, along with other Seminole clans, had lived on Fisheating Creek west of Lake Okeechobee for many years after the Third Seminole War, but in the 1880s a white cattleman bought their herds on the condition that the Seminoles move away.
 The Snake clan then moved to an area northeast of Lake Okeechobee later called Bluefields.
 (Note: The Bluefield Ranch Natural Area is northeast of Lake Okeechobee in St. Lucie County.)

 One report says that Jumper was living by himself, and had a reputation for bad deeds.
 A cattleman from Fort Pierce had taken a herd over to Punta Rassa for shipment to Cuba, and was returning home with the money from the sale in gold coins.
 He spotted Jim following him and suspected Jumper meant to rob him, but, by running his horse at a full gallop, was able to reach his ranch house at Ten Mile near Fort Pierce before Jumper could catch up to him.

 Jumper wanted to marry the daughter of Big Tommie, but was told to find a black wife.
 Jumper insisted that he had been raised to be a Seminole, and wanted to marry a Seminole wife, but was refused again, and reportedly got drunk.
 Big Tommie's mother, who had recently died, had reportedly said before she died that she wanted her slave Jumper killed and buried with her to be her servant in the afterlife.
 As Seminoles sometimes killed horses to accompany their owners in the afterlife, Jumper may have worried that he would be killed to join her in death.
 Jumper was also seen just before the attack to have a bad wound on his leg that may have become infected and made him delirious.